GxGuzer/Building_my_own_Handmade_Hero/PRE-NOTES.md

 # Notes

-These are my notes along the development of the project.
+These are my notes along the Intro to C series that comes before the actual project.

 ### Linking Stage